cedricss/server-monitor/DropboxDatabase.md

       stringmap(job) /jobs
     }

 That's all.
+The Opa compiler will handle the details (which we will see in the next chapter).
+Quite easy, isn't it ?
-And all the other functions seen in the introduction remain unchanged!
+And the more powerfull part is that all the other functions seen in the introduction remain unchanged !!!

 ## Behind the Scene ##
 ### Path Notation and Automatic Json Serialization ###